 There is a real and profound power in the pain we endure if we transform our suffering into a more authentic, meaningful life.

 He is right.
 And for the first time after reading this book, I realized that it is our stories of suffering and triumph that bind us together as human beings.
-These are common, shared experiences.
-Whether you can relate to the person sitting next to you or not.
+Suffering, no matter how much or how little, is common, shared, relatable experience.
+Whether you can otherwise relate to the person sitting next to you or not.

-And because we all go through suffering, we all deserve empathy and humility.
+And since we all go through periods of suffering, I think we all deserve a little empathy and humility.

 Speaking of the world’s best manager and my time in the world of retail, I remember one day early on in my shop girl career when I was entrusted to train in our newest employee.